serena-yu17/DFS-DLL-for-python/Readme.txt

-A DLL written to DFS search for a route
+The dll was written in C++ to provide a quick solution to this question.

 The python part:
 # Randomly fills a grid of size 10 x 10 with digits between 0